slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extracting multiple fasta sequences from a single gbk file.md

 By executing allgenes = ```[feature for feature in gb_object.features if feature.type =='gene']``` , you create a new list (allgenes) that contains only the features of type 'gene' from the GenBank sequence record.
 This allows you to specifically access and work with the gene features present in the sequence.

+### Calculate the number of gene features found in the GenBank file

 ```python
 len(allgenes)
 ```

 * ```len(allgenes)``` is used to get the number of elements (length) in the object allgenes.
 The len() function is a built-in Python function that returns the number of items in various data structures like lists, strings, tuples, sets, and dictionaries.

+### Create an empty list to store gene sequences

 ```python
 gene_sequences=[]